Get

 The age when a dog is considered senior varies considerably.
 Many of us may have heard the old saying that “1 dog year equals 7 human years” or something similar.
 The truth is that dogs don’t age the same way that we do, and the size of the dog plays a significant role in when they’re considered a senior.

 Generally, dogs are considered seniors once they reach 8 years old, but this average is based on average-sized (medium) dogs.
 Giant breed dogs may be considered senior as young as 6 years old, while tiny dogs may not until they are 10 to 12 years old.
-Every dog is an individual, even within these general categories, and the decision to switch to senior food is best made with the help of your veterinarian.
+Every dog is an individual, even within these general categories, and the decision to switch to senior food is best made with the help of a veterinarian.

 Pros